DawsonJung/AutoVision/README.md

 # AutoVision
-Computer Vision to detect traffic objects using TensorFlow
+Computer Vision to detect traffic objects using TensorFlow and Python.

 Currently Detecting:
 - Red Lights